elite3312/smart_contract/README.md

 - the **view** keyword is used when a function does not modify the state variables
 - a function that doesn't read or modify the variables of the state is called a **pure** function.
+- storage, memory and calldata
   - **Memory** is used to store temporary data that is needed during the execution of a function.
-Calldata is used to store function arguments that are passed in from an external caller.
-Storage is used to store data permanently on the blockchain.
+  - **Calldata** is used to store function arguments that are passed in from an external caller.
+  - **Storage** is used to store data permanently on the blockchain.
+    - 有點像this.data
+    - In Solidity, storage and state variables are closely related but not exactly the same.
+    - State variables are variables whose values are permanently stored on the blockchain.
+They are declared outside of functions and are part of the contract’s state
+  - If you don’t use the memory keyword, the variable will be stored in the default storage location, which is the contract’s storage.
+Variables in storage persist between function calls and transactions, meaning they are not cleared when the function exits.
+This can lead to higher gas costs and unintended side effects if the data is not meant to be persistent.
 - **REVERT** will still undo all state changes, but it will be handled differently than an “invalid opcode” in two ways:
   - It will allow you to return a value.
   - It will refund any remaining gas to the caller.